tayruxin/tp/docs/UserGuide.md

 ![img.png](DeleteCommandError.png)

 ### Add remark to a company: `remark` ###
-If you have information not within the fields, use the `remark` command to input the additional details.
+_After adding a company, if you wish to note down more information such as job description, use the `remark` command to input these additional details._

 **Format:** `remark INDEX re/REMARK`

 >`INDEX`: Adds remark of the company at INDEX number shown in the displayed company list. </br>
->`[re/REMARK]` : type prefix `re/` followed by the remark you want to add </br>
+>`re/REMARK` : type prefix `re/` followed by the remark you want to add </br>

 <div class="typography-box note">